taikinman/langrila/README.md

 <details>
 <summary>v0.0.7 -> v0.0.8</summary>

-Database modules has breaking changes from v0.0.7 to v0.0.8 such as rename of method, variable length argument of run/arun method in collection module apply to _upsert method instead of _create_collection method.
-For details, see change logs.
+Database modules has breaking changes from v0.0.7 to v0.0.8 such as rename of method, change the interface of some methods.
+For more details, see [this PR](https://github.com/taikinman/langrila/pull/34).

 </details>